jierui-cell/sedimix/README.md

 12. **lineage_sites**:
    - Path to a file containing sites of interest for lineage-specific analysis.
-   - This file should be a tab-delimited text file with at least the following columns:
+   - This file should be a tab-delimited text file with the following columns with headers:
      ```
      Chromosome   Start   End   Reference   Alternate   Type
      ```